Iraq oil city governor quits, travels to Iran after corruption investigation

+Majid al-Nasrawi is the highest ranking public figure to come under investigation for alleged corruption since Prime Minister Haider al-Abadi was elected three years ago, partly on a pledge to fight graft.

-Iraq’s Integrity Commission on Monday evening issued a statement asking the foreign ministry in Baghdad to ask Iran to repatriate Nasrawi.
+Iraq’s Integrity Commimssion on Monday evening issued a statement asking the foreign ministry in Baghdad to ask Iran to repatriate Nasrawi.

 A Basra-based politician close to Nasrawi said the accusations against Nasrawi were “politically motivated” by rivals.